Initial Consultation with a Plastic Surgeon at Coco Ruby Plastic

 - Read about the necessity of potential future implant surgery and what to expect during surgery planning, markups, recovery and healing and scars.

-- Understand that while breast surgery may NOT interfere with breastfeeding for some women, and some women can’t even breastfeed if they never had implants or other breast surgery, that any surgery of the breasts may impact your breastfeeding – while many women who have implants in place DO successfully breastfeed, there’s no guarantee.
+- Understand that while breast surgery may interfere with breastfeeding for some women, and some women can’t even breastfeed if they never had implants or other breast surgery.
+Any surgery on the breasts may impact your breastfeeding.
+While many women who have implants in place DO successfully breastfeed, there’s no guarantee.